Build resilience with credential management

-Turn on password hash synchronization for hybrid accounts that are synchronized from Windows Server Active Directory.
-This option can be enabled alongside federation services such as AD FS and provides a fall back in case the federation service fails.
+- Turn on password hash synchronization for hybrid accounts that are synchronized from Windows Server Active Directory.
+This option can be enabled alongside federation services such as Active Directory Federation Services (AD FS) and provides a fallback in case the federation service fails.

-Analyze usage of Multi-factor authentication methods to improve users’ experience.
+- Analyze usage of multifactor authentication methods to improve user experience.

 Resilience resources for administrators and architects

 - Build resilience with device states

 - Build resilience by using Continuous Access Evaluation (CAE)